TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

-Laziness only applies to lines that would have been continuations of paragraphs had they been prepended with [block quote markers].
+Laziness only applies to lines that would have been continuations of paragraphs had they been prepended with block quote markers.
 For example, the `> ` cannot be omitted in the second line of

 ``` markdown